 Several different types of twin-screw extruders (TSE) are used for different applications.
 Parallel twin-screw extruders have two screws that rotate in the same direction (corotating) or opposite direction (counterrotating), with non-intermeshing or fully intermeshing flights.
 Parallel twin screws are modular, and the screw design can be changed by rearranging feeding, venting, mixing, and pumping elements along the screw shaft.
 Corotating TSE are commonly used for compounding, while counterrotating TSE are often used for direct extrusion.

 Conical, counter-rotating twin screws are tapered and made in one piece.
 Conical TSE are used primarily for processing PVC into pipes and profiles.
 The lower shear of conical TSE is an advantage for shear-sensitive materials like PVC.

-While single-screw extruders are typically flood fed, with the feed filling the screw channel, twin-screw extruders are typically starve fed, with only a partially filled screw channel.
+While single-screw extruders are typically flood fed, with the feed filling the screw channel, twin-screw extruders and extruder equipment are typically starve fed, with only a partially filled screw channel.
 Because the screw channel is not completely filled, downstream feedports or vents can be easily added.
 Adding shear- or heat- sensitive ingredients downstream, after the polymer is melted, helps keep them from degrading.
 Fibers can be added downstream to reduce screw wear and to preserve their aspect ratio.
 Vents are used to remove volatiles, such as water entrained in the mixture, from the melt.
 Compared to single-screw extruders, TSE are better at feeding and conveying, especially of powdered material or large amounts of fillers, and typically create more dispersive mixing.